skupperproject/skewer/README.md

 The standard steps are defined in [python/skewer.yaml](python/skewer.yaml).

+Typically, you do not edit these steps, you create custom steps in `skewer.yaml`.
 You can override the `title`, `preamble`, `commands`, or `postamble` field of a standard step by adding the field in addition to `standard`: